Company Logo - Home Link

 Eventually, even these factories shut down and moved elsewhere in the city and SoHo became an abandoned industrial wasteland.

-Some of the first artists to move into SoHo were Donald Judd, Claes Oldenburg, and Carl Andre.
+Some of the first artists to move into SoHo were Donald Judd, Claes Oldenburg, Carl Andre and Andy Warhol.

 It’s estimated that SoHo was home to about 2,000 artists by the early 1970s and by 1973 there were 33 art galleries.